• Skip to main content

 • Once you’ve flipped it, give it a minute before full removing the pan.

-There might be a section or so that did not completely come loose.
-That’s ok.
+There might be a section or so that did not completely come loose on the bottom of the pan.

 More Mexican Desserts: